uoeo-team-unity/lms/README.md

 }
 ```

-Run the tests:
+Run tests with this command:

 ```bash
 docker exec -it lms python3 -m pytest -v
 ```

-You can also run the tests coverage if you want:
+To run tests with coverage, use this command:
 ```bash
 docker exec -it lms python3 -m pytest --cov=lms tests/
 ```

-Launch the CLI App:
-By default, we create a admin user for ease of use, (username: admin, password: admin)
+Launch the CLI App.
+By default, an admin user is created for ease of use (username: admin, password: admin):
 ```bash
 docker exec -it lms python3 cli.py
 ```

 You're good to go 🎉
 <br>
-You can now select Flask via Docker in the Run And Debug tab and start debugging away 🤗
+You're all set!
+You can now select "Flask via Docker" in your editor's Run and Debug tab and start debugging. 🤗

-Stop docker-compose:
+To stop Docker Compose, use this command:

 ```bash
 docker-compose down -v --remove-orphans